mezereon-co/bigcommerce-stencil-cornerstone/README.md

 # bigcommerce-stencil-cornerstone

-UI Components for Bigcommerce Cornerstone Theme
+UI Components for BigCommerce Cornerstone Theme

 - **Performance** - results provided in milliseconds.
 - **Scalability** - SaaS software is hosted in Google Cloud.